FFmpeg/FFV1/ffv1.md

 | L | l | X |   |
 +---+---+---+---+
 ```
+Figure: A depiction of how relatively positions Samples are references within this document. {#figureRelativeSampleNames}

 The labels for these relative `Samples` are made of the first letters of the words Top, Left and Right.